Making a PDF accessible: Episode 02 | Oxnard Community College

 We downloaded a press release PDF.
 Running an accessibility checker showed minor errors.
 Notably, it lacked proper headings.

 1. Auto-Tagging: Auto-tagging saved time.
-It automatically inserted document and section tags, along with heading levels.
+The auto-tagger automatically inserted document and section tags, along with heading levels.

 2. Manual Checks: Some elements like pesky links and untagged content required manual adjustments.